If your relationship is stuck in frustrating patterns, and you want to get back on track,

 I work from a family systems perspective (we are all connected in a system and making one shift can shift everything else in that system) and attachment theory (how we bonded as infants affects how we bond to our adult partners).

-Before becoming a therapist, I was a journalist, editor, writing instructor, worked in midwifery, led parenting classes and groups for incarcerated teen girls.
+Before becoming a therapist, I was a journalist, editor, writing instructor, worked in midwifery, led parenting classes and groups for teen girls in the foster system.
 Most of my early life was spent living outside the United States.
 I speak conversational German and Italian and am tackling Turkish.

 What I Charge

-I offer a free 30-minute consultation on the phone.
+I offer a free 30-minute consultation on the phone or Zoom.
 I do not take insurance.
 I donate 10% of my pre-tax earnings to several domestic and international non-profit organizations that advocate social, racial and economic justice, gender equality, peacemaking and disarmament and ending hunger.

-If my schedule is full and I cannot fit you in, please see my list of referrals (below), or email me and I will do my best to help you.
+If my schedule is full and I cannot fit you in, please see my list of referrals (below).

 How to Contact Me